 Researcher biography

-Dr Tim Seelig is an Adjunct Associate Professor in the Centre for Policy Futures at the University of Queensland.
+Dr Tim Seelig is an Adjunct Associate Professor at UQ's Centre for Policy Futures.
 Tim has extensive experience in public policy systems and decision-making, including policy analysis, social and environmental advocacy, political processes and engagement, and the linking of research and analysis with policy.

 Tim has worked in policy and related roles for three decades, and has delivered many university seminars and workshops, non-government forums and conference presentations on policy making and research-into-policy processes.
-His Adjunct Associate Professor appointment at the UQ Centre for Policy Futures is concurrent with his professional role as a senior public servant in the Queensland government.
+His Adjunct Associate Professor appointment at UQ's Centre for Policy Futures is concurrent with his professional role as a senior public servant in Queensland government.

 After leaving UQ in 2008, Tim prioritised the preparation of major legislative and policy submissions to Parliamentary Committees and state and federal departmental Inquiries, detailed policy briefings, issues papers and strategy documents, media releases and news media commentary pieces, speeches and addresses at public meetings and parliamentary processes, and social media content.